Institutional OA memberships with publishers

 Pilot 'off-setting' scheme: The pilot works by giving the University a limited number of vouchers for heavily discounted APCs.
 Discounted APCs are paid in full for RCUK or Wellcome Trust / COAF funded research papers.
 Other authors can use a discounted voucher and pay the reduced rate from their own School or grant funds.

-Instructions: If your article is accepted for publication you will be offered the option to make your article open access.
-To check eligibility for funding, contact firstname.lastname@example.org
+Instructions: If your article is accepted for publication the publisher may offer you the option to make your article open access.
+To check eligibility for funding, contact email@example.com

 Standard APCs £1200 - £2000